Compliance

 Key Takeaways

-• Screenshots as Code: It treats UI testing like code, generating structured, verifiable artifacts rather than loose images.
+• She treats UI testing like code, producing structured, signed artifacts rather than loose images, each traceable back to a policy claim.

-For a complete guide to automating SOC 2 evidence collection, see our guide on automating SOC 2 evidence collection, including how to capture screenshots for application-level controls and integrate them with your GRC platform.
+For a complete guide to automating SOC 2 evidence collection, see our walkthrough on automating SOC 2 evidence collection, including how Vera captures screenshots for application-level controls and syncs them with your GRC platform.